Taedonggang Brewing Company: History

-In 2000, the North Korean Government decided to acquire a brewery.
+In 2000, Kim Jong-il decided the country needed a showcase brewery.
 At that point having good relationships with the West, via connections to Germany the Government of North Korea bought the intact and still in place brewery plant of the closed Ushers of Trowbridge, Wiltshire, England for £1.5M via broker Uwe Oehms.
 Concerned it could be used for chemical weapons production, after assurances, Peter Ward, of brewing company Thomas Hardy Brewing and Packaging bought the plant, and arranged for a team from North Korea to travel to Trowbridge to dismantle it.
 Groundbreaking of the Taedonggang Beer Factory took place on 15 January 2000.
 The brewery is located in the Sadong District of Pyongyang.

 Taedonggang beer is named after the Taedong River, which runs through the center of Pyongyang.
+The Chongryu Bridge is featured on the bottle cap.

 On July 3, 2009, a commercial for the product was broadcast on state-run Korean Central Television in a rare move, as there are very few advertisements on North Korean television.
 It has been broadcast three times in all.

 Products

 The Taedonggang Brewing Company is mostly known outside the DPRK as the producer of the beer known as Taedonggang beer, which is the flagship beer of the companies.
-However the brewery also produces a brand of draught, a brand of black beer and a rice beer.
+In addition, the brewery also produces a brand of draught, a brand of black beer and a rice beer.